python151/Django-CORS-Template/README.md

 # Running

-This template is just like any other django application so you can run it after setup with 'python3 manage.py makemigrations'
+This template is just like any other django application so you can run it after setup with 'python3 manage.py runserver'